ethereum/portal-network-specs/roadmaps.md

 8. One network vs "two networks" vs "three networks"
 9. Stategies for enabling gas charge for witnesses
 10. Witness chunking for more efficient relay
+11. Transaction format to include proof of balance and proof of nonce of sender
-11. Incentiviation of witness production and relay
+12. Incentiviation of witness production and relay

 ## Implementation roadmap